Now you have my top five foods for better memory to eat your way to genius.Food for Thought…

 - Eggs – Eating protein for breakfast is essential to keeping your focus and being mentally sharp throughout the day.
 But eggs are good for you anytime, not just breakfast.
 The yolk of an egg is also a good source choline which is an essential nutrient for brain and nervous system health.
 The best eggs are unpasteurized from free-range hens raised on a soy free diet that get to eat bugs.
 I bet you can find some organic eggs at your local farmers market.

 - Veggies – Ok…ok…so this might conjure up the sound of a voice in your head saying…“Eat your veggies!”
 Well, guess what?
 Mom was right!
 Those veggies are full of vitamins and minerals which are fuel for your brain.
 Make sure to include nutrient-dense vegetables into your diet such as kale, spinach, and other greens.
-While you’re picking up eggs from your local farmer you should add some fresh from the field organic produce too.

 Now you have my top five foods that are good for memory to eat your way to genius.